Admittance

 Prior to graduate study, Brad worked in Japan as an editor in

-the Research Planning Department of Sankyo Co., Ltd., a major Japanese
+the Research Planning Department of Sankyo Co., Ltd., a major

-manuscripts from diverse fields including chemistry, analytical
+rewriting manuscripts from diverse fields including chemistry,

-chemistry, biochemistry, pharmacology, toxicology and clinical medicine.
+analytical chemistry, biochemistry, pharmacology, toxicology and

 |